Solar fire lighting

 • Tinder layer of horseshoe fungus (Fomes formentarius), which lives mainly on dead beech trees

 • Chaga mushroom (Inonotus obliquus).
-Its outside is black and an unsightly growth on birch trees and its inside is orange in color.
+Its outside is black, and there is unsightly growth on birch trees.
+Its inside is orange in color.

 • Char cloth